 Surgery is usually the first step in treating early breast cancer.
 You may have a mastectomy (the entire breast is removed) or a lumpectomy (only the tumor and some surrounding tissue are removed).
-With either type of surgery, some lymph nodes in the underarm area (called axillary nodes) will be removed to find out whether the cancer has spread there.
+With either type of surgery, some lymph nodes in the underarm area (called axillary nodes) may be removed to find out whether the cancer has spread there.

 Most women who have a mastectomy do not need radiation therapy.
-In some cases, radiation is used after mastectomy to treat the chest wall and the axillary nodes.
+In some cases, radiation therapy is used after mastectomy to treat the chest wall and the axillary nodes.

 Learn more about mastectomy and lumpectomy.

 For a summary of research studies on mastectomy versus lumpectomy plus radiation therapy and overall survival in early breast cancer, visit the Breast Cancer Research Studies section.

 For a summary of research studies on radiation therapy following mastectomy in women with stage II or III breast cancer, visit the Breast Cancer Research Studies section.